gcskoenig/fippy/README.md

 ## Installation

 The package assumes a current version of python, i.e. `>= 3.9.7`.
 Create a virtual environment and manually install the following dependencies: `torch` (following the installation instructions on the pytorch website), `ray` including tuning functionality (e.g. `pip install -U "ray[tune]"`), `scikit-learn` (following the instructions on their website).
-Then install the `requirements.txt` using `pip install -r [path-to-rfi-folder]/requirements.txt`.
 Then you can install the rfi package using `pip install -e [path-to-fippy-folder]`.

 ## Usage